 Check out Playing Preschool: Busy Toddler’s 190-day at-home activities program

-I grabbed together 10+ activities that are perfect to illustrate this “point” that we can’t / mustn’t relegate preschool math to memorizing numbers.
+I grabbed together the very best math activities for preschoolers that are perfect to illustrate the point that we can’t and mustn’t relegate preschool math to memorizing numbers.

 Kids need the opportunity to: